nsteve2407/nsteve2407/README.md

-### Hi there 👋,  my name is Stephen Ninan
+### Hi there 👋,  I'm Stephen Ninan
-I am a Master student at Texas A&M University.
+I'm a Master student at Texas A&M University.
 My research focuses on design, development and testing of algorithms to enable deployment of AV's in rural settings.

 Skills: C++ / Python / ROS / Tensorflow / Pytorch / Sensor Fusion/ Localization